fmihpc/spacecast/README.md

 ## Data

+The data is stored in `Zarr` format on [Zenodo](https://zenodo.org/records/16930055).
 To create a training-ready dataset with [mllam-data-prep](https://github.com/mllam/mllam-data-prep), run:
 ```
 mllam_data_prep data/vlasiator_mdp.yaml
 ```